amaaxn/Study-Coach/README.md

 1. **Sign Up**: Create a new account at `/register`
 2. **Login**: Sign in at `/login`
 3. **Add Course**: Enter course details (name, term dates, exam date)
-4. **Upload Materials**: Upload PDF syllabi or course materials
+4. **Upload Materials**: Upload PDF syllabi or course materials (AI will extract topics automatically)
-5. **Generate Plan**: Click "Generate plan" to create personalized study sessions with your study coach
+5. **Generate Plan**: Click "Generate plan" to create AI-powered personalized study sessions
+6. **Chat with AI**: Click "AI Coach" button to get help with study planning, strategies, and questions
+7. **Today's Plan**: View your daily study tasks in the right panel
-6. **Study**: Follow the generated plan with specific content assignments tailored by your study coach
+8. **Study**: Follow the AI-generated plan with specific content assignments and activities

 ---